The sun rises in the east and sets in the west. The Nile flows north and the wind blows south. These things will always be.

 But our stories for this series are also a bit different.
 We’ve written a container narrative here for the Helicon website to accompany each of the voice-acted myths on the podcast.
 This narrative follows the tale of young Senu, a soon-to-be pharaoh, as he learns about the gods and how their myths will help him secure his throne during a particularly chaotic time in Egypt’s history.
 The format apes the Ancient Egyptian dialogic genre known as ‘Instruction’ or ‘Wisdom’ texts where a mentor – even a god (*cough* no spoilers *cough*) – imparts knowledge on a youth.

 Getting to dive deeper into characters, charting their growth from one story to the next, was a really satisfying mix-up from the Greek Gods format where we only got to spend a couple hundred words at most with one character or another.
 As such, Senu – bright-eyed but anxious, hopelessly naive but with the weight of all Egypt on his shoulders – has quickly become one of our favourite protagonists.
-His story is loosely based on the lives of various pharaohs in the Twelfth Dynasty (the high-water mark of the Middle Kingdom point).
-His name is based on Senusret (also pronounced Senwosret) – a name shared by three separate pharaoh’s within the Twelfth Dynasty.
+His story is loosely based on the lives of various pharaohs in the Twelfth Dynasty (the high-water mark of the Middle Kingdom).
+His name is based on Senusret (also pronounced Senwosret) – a name shared by three separate pharaohs within the Twelfth Dynasty.

-The series has run over five weeks (September–October 2024), covering the origins of the Ennead (the Egyptian answer to the Olympians essentially); the various aspects of the sun god(s); the great goddesses; the betrayal of the pharaoh king Osiris; and finally the underworld and its guard dog (literally) Anubis.
+The series has run over five weeks (September–October 2024), covering the origins of the Ennead (the Egyptian answer to the Olympians essentially); the various aspects of the sun god(s); the great goddesses; the betrayal of the pharaoh king Osiris; and finally the underworld and its guard dog (literally), Anubis.
 Each myth has been brought to life by voice actor Meena Elbezawy.

-After the story, the series has featured in depth interviews between The Ancients’s host Tristan Hughes and two eminent academics – Joyce Tyldesley (whose The Penguin Book of Myths and Legends of Ancient Egypt was one of our primary sources) and Campbell Price.
+After the story, the series has featured in-depth interviews between The Ancients’s host Tristan Hughes and two eminent academics – Joyce Tyldesley (whose The Penguin Book of Myths and Legends of Ancient Egypt was one of our primary sources) and Campbell Price.
 Together they’ve dived into the history, art, mythology and reception of each god and goddess.
 Huge thanks also go to Senior Producer Anne-Marie Luff and Assistant Producer Joseph Knight for pulling the episodes together (and commissioning us!).

 Every script and links to the relevant podcast recordings can be found here.